The Palace Theater was a theatre in operation between 1925 and 1972 in Gary, Indiana.

 In February 2001, the city announced an agreement with Donald Trump to bring the Miss U.S.A. pageant to the Genesis Convention Center.
 14 Neighborhood Service Company of Chicago was hired to paint murals on boarded-up buildings along Broadway, including the Palace.
 Trump also ordered that a new marquee be installed that read “Jackson Five Tonite.”

-Bids to demolish the Palace was accepted in September 2004, but no funds were allocated towards the project.
-11 Preservationists pleaded to stabilise the building; the city agreed to only if the preservationists could find a developer willing to buy the theatre and restore it.
-Two developers, Bauer Laterzo Studio of Gary and Thornton-Tomasetti of Chicago, expressed interest but both were not able to secure financing for the endeavour.
+Bids to demolish the Palace were accepted in September 2004, but no funds were allocated towards the project.
+11 Preservationists pleaded to stabilize the building; the city agreed to only if the preservationists could find a developer willing to buy the theatre and restore it.
+Two developers, Bauer Laterzo Studio of Gary and Thornton-Tomasetti of Chicago, expressed interest but both were not able to secure financing for the endeavor.